akyuute/mybar/README.rst

 **mybar** supports Python 3.12+.

-It can be installed from the `Python Package Index`:
+It can be installed from the `Python Package Index <https://pypi.org/project/mybar/>`_:

 .. code:: bash